ZBassets/sasina/README.md

-# sasina
+# Netizens

-Android app: Netizens - Built with Sasina App Builder
+Built with Sasina App Builder.

+This project uses GitHub Actions to automatically build an APK.
+Check the Actions tab for the latest build.